Plains of Avarice

 Fadma's End

 The Great Fadma is a world-spanning race from one end of the Plains of Avarice to the other, and as its name implies, Fadma’s End is the final checkpoint.
-This giant tree, growing along the coast of the Plains of Avarice, became the sacred final stop of the Great Fadma, with the sea being seen as the end of the world to the Totemic people.
+This giant tree, growing along the coast of the plains along the edge of the Mox Oilfield, became the sacred final stop of the Great Fadma.
+The nomadic people once believed this coastal region marked the end of the world, the furthest place they could travel where they would be able to meet the god of journeys.
 Today, they have learned the world is larger than they previously expected, but the name remains.

-Though the Great Fadma now crosses the true length of the world, Fadma's End serves as a graveyard for lost Totemic caravans, with a hill of cairns and flags to remember their honored dead.
-Twice a year, caravan families gather to witness the racers pass their checkpoints and to celebrate, wed, and honor the dead at every major stop of the race—and none are more popular a stop than Fadma’s End.
+Fadma's End serves as a graveyard for lost Totemic caravans, with a hill of cairns and flags to remember their honored dead.
+Twice a year, caravan families gather to witness the racers pass this checkpoint and to celebrate, wed, and honor the dead at every major stop of the race, and none are more culturally and historically significant a stop than Fadma’s End even as the war creeps ever closer to this sacred site the totemic caravans.

 Felstead Airfield

-Named for the legendary airship pirate Archer Felstead in honor of his role in the beginning of the republic’s creation and the end of the royalists.
-Felstead Airfield is an important active military outpost in the war with Dawnfire and Palaveir but also operates as a testing ground for new and unconventional airships and sky travel.
-Any manner of skybound vessels are tried and tested here, pushed to their limits and studied scientifically, generally this knowledge is applied to the war effort but it also serves the growing industry in crudilex of colonizing the world’s skies.
+Named for the legendary airship pirate Archer Felstead in honor of his role in creating the republic.
+Felstead Airfield is an important military outpost in the war between Dawnfire and Palaveir which also operates as a testing ground for new and unconventional airships.
+All manner of skybound vessels are pushed to their limits and studied scientifically here.
+Generally, this knowledge is applied to the war effort, but it also serves the growing industry in Crudilex of colonizing the world’s skies.

 Federalist Republic Of Palaveir